mysteriousellipsis/SST_DP2025/Day_01/L06/README.md

 The notebook provides instructions for setting up the environment in Google Colab, including selecting appropriate GPU resources and installing the Unsloth library.
 It also offers guidance on loading pre-quantized 4-bit models, to facilitate efficient fine-tuning.
 <br/>
 <br/>
-Users are advised not to execute the code within this notebook directly
+Users are advised not to execute the code within this notebook directly.